-Fetching bulk analytics · Cloudflare Stream docs

 Fetching bulk analytics

-Stream has a GraphQL analytics API that can be used to get bulk analytics for all videos in your account with one HTTP request.
+Stream has a GraphQL analytics API that can be used to get bulk analytics for every video in your account with one HTTP request.

-Metrics available
+Metrics

 - Number of views (number of times the video playback has been started)